krutarth-dev/Clock/README.md

 # Clock

-This simple analog clock was made using just JavaScript
+This simple analog clock was made using just JavaScript, HTML and CSS